kabashi/kabashi.github.io/src/events.md

 ### The 4th “Translation Inference Across Dictionaries” (TIAD) @ LDK 2021 ###

 [**In Preparation**]: The fourth shared task for “Translation Inference Across Dictionaries” (TIAD 2021).
 In conjunction with the third conference on [“Language, Data and Knowledge (LDK 2021)”](http://2021.ldk-conf.org/) in Zaragoza, Spain, on Juni 13, 2021.
-Organized in cooperation with *Jorge Gracia*, University of Zaragoza, Spain, *Ilan Kernerman*, K Dictionaries, Tel Aviv, Israel, and *Noam Ordan*, Computational Linguistics Research Group, University of Haifa, Israel.
+Organized in cooperation with *Jorge Gracia*, University of Zaragoza, Spain, *Ilan Kernerman*, K Dictionaries, Tel Aviv, Israel, and *Noam Ordan*, University of Haifa, Israel.

 ### [The 3rd “Translation Inference Across Dictionaries” (TIAD)](https://tiad2020.unizar.es/) @ LREC 2020 ###